6 issues per year (January ,March, May, July, September, November)

 International Journal of Networks and Systems (IJNS) is committed to ensuring ethics in publication and quality of articles.
 In order to maintain the standards of publication ethics IJNS takes all possible measures and steps against any publication misconducts.Authors while submitting their manuscript to the IJNS journal for publication should ensure that their work is entirely original work, and if the work and/or words of others (whole or part) have been used, this has been appropriately acknowledged.
 In no case the journal or the editors encourage any type of misconduct, or knowingly allow any type of misconduct to take place.

 When a scholarly work is submitted to the journal, it first undergoes a preliminary review.
-The editor decides if the manuscript should be sent for peer review or be immediately rejected.
+The Editor-in-chief decides if the manuscript should be sent for peer review or be immediately rejected.
 Next step is to select experts from the same field who are qualified and able to review the work impartially and the papers will be sent to them.
 If a submitted paper is rejected, this does not necessarily mean it is of poor quality.
 A paper may also be rejected because it doesn't fall within the journal's area of specialisation or because it doesn't meet the high standards of novelty and originality required by the journal in question.

 Open Access Policy

 In order to ensure maximum reach of the papers published by International Journal of Networks and Systems (IJNS) , Open Access Policy is adopted; meaning that